Trisophic-Union/Core-Documents/Constitution/Constitution.md

 #### First Election Month

 1. Members review a list of items
-2. Memebers vote to agree, disagree, or stay neutral on a subject
+2. Members vote to agree, disagree, or stay neutral on a subject
-3. All items are assignd a weight by the following equation
+3. All items are assigned a weight by the following equation

 ( V ) = Total number of voters